tacetool/TACE/README.md

 ## Uniqueness of the Bug

-We noticed a similar bug with **Fix heap-buffer overflow (CVE-2022-28506)** was reported in the same file **gif2rgb.c** on line number 298.
+We noticed a similar bug with **Fix heap-buffer overflow (CVE-2022-28506)** that was reported in the same file **gif2rgb.c** on line number 293.
+Whereas we report a previously unknown/unreported vulnerability at line number 316.

+Note: The line numbers may vary in the next figures.
+Kindly match with the code lines.

 ![CVE](cve.png)

-Please take a look at the following snapshot of the buggy code from ** gif2rgb.c**.
+Please look at the following snapshot of the buggy code from ** gif2rgb.c**.
 Line number 298 has a heap overflow.

 ![Total](totalslide.png)

 To fix this, the following patch was released.
-Note that the proposed patch is yet not merged in the latest version of Giflib.
+Note that the proposed patch has not yet merged in the latest version of Giflib.

 ![Patch](patch.png)